spryker/spryker-docs/docs/marketplace/user/features/products-and-offers/product-offer-feature-overview.md

 ### Product offers on the product details page

 All available product offers are listed in the **Sold by** area.
 If there are multiple product offers for a concrete product, there is always a default product offer pre-checked.
-Currently, a random offer is selected as a default one, however, you can change this logic on the project level.
+Currently, a random offer is selected as the default one, however, you can change this logic on the project level.

 ![Product offers on product details page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Marketplace/Products+and+offers/Product+offer+feature+overview/product-offers-on-pdp.gif)